-Services, support services and trading accounts are debited with the following amounts to record the cost of holding fixed assets during the year:
+Services, support services and trading accounts are charged an accounting estimate of the cost of holding non-current assets during the year.
+This comprises:

-- Depreciation attributable to the assets used by the relevant service - Revaluation and impairment losses on assets used by the service where there are no accumulated gains in the Revaluation Reserve against which the losses can be written off - Amortisation of intangible fixed assets attributable to the service.
+• depreciation attributable to the assets used by the relevant service

+- revaluation and impairment losses on assets used by the service where there are no accumulated gains in the Revaluation Reserve against which the losses can be written off - amortisation of intangible fixed assets attributable to the service.